Aleppo family says goodbye on Twitter

 Fatemah told CNN via Twitter direct message that her children -- Mohamed, 5, Noor, 3, and Bana -- were not injured in the strikes and they sought shelter in a nearby house later on Sunday evening.

 Hundreds of civilians have fled Aleppo's rebel-held east since the assault this weekend.
+The Syrian Observatory for Human Rights, a UK-based monitoring group, said the number of civilians fleeing the city was in the thousands.

 The Syrian army told state-run SANA news agency that its units had secured departure routes for 1,500 people from eastern Aleppo to regime-held areas on Sunday.

-Bana tweeted again on Monday, asking for people's prayers amid fresh bombardments.
-Intense artillery fire by regime forges continued to target al-Shaar neighborhood on Monday, activist Aleppo Media Center reported.
+On Monday, Bana tweeted asking for people's prayers amid fresh bombardments.
+Intense artillery fire by regime forces continued to target al-Shaar neighborhood on Monday, activists Aleppo Media Center reported.

 "Under heavy bombardments now.
 In between death and life now, please keep praying for us," Bana said in a tweet.